Lebaran: Lebaran shopping

 Other than shopping for typical food and kue kering (cookies) for Lebaran, Indonesians usually buy and wear new clothes and footwear.
-Shopping malls and bazaars are filled with people to get things for Lebaran such as clothes, footwear, even food to serve days ahead of Idul Fitri, which creates a distinctive festive atmosphere throughout the country, along with traffic mayhem around shopping malls and marketplaces.
+Shopping malls and bazaars are filled with people to get things for Lebaran such as clothes, footwear, and even food to serve days ahead of Idulfitri, which creates a distinctive festive atmosphere throughout the country, along with traffic mayhem around shopping malls and marketplaces.

 Lebaran also creates special occasions for shopping that often generate seasonal retail business.
 Retail businesses try to attract shoppers with special Lebaran discounts, Lebaran-themed decorations, and playing joyous Lebaran-themed or Islamic music in their stores.
 The festive shopping feel is quite similar to Christmas for Christians, but the things bought (usually fashion apparel), are rather for oneself, not as a gift.
 Many banks, government and private offices are closed for the duration of the Lebaran festivities.

 Mudik lebaran

 One of the largest temporary human migrations globally is the prevailing custom of the Lebaran where workers, particularly unskilled labourers such as maids and construction workers, return to their home town or city to celebrate with their families and to ask forgiveness from parents, in-laws, and other elders.
 This is known in Indonesia as mudik or pulang kampung (homecoming).
 It is an annual tradition that people in big cities such as Greater Jakarta, Bandung, or Surabaya travel to their hometowns or other cities to visit relatives, to ask forgiveness, or just to celebrate with the whole family.
 The government of Indonesia provides additional transportation to handle the massive surge of travellers for several days before and after the lebaran.
-In 2013 around 30 million people travelled to their hometowns during lebaran, spending a total of around 90 trillion rupiah (around US$9 billion) from main urban centers to rural areas, pulsing economic opportunities and business from the city to the villages.
-The numbers of Indonesians who took mudik or pulang kampung travel is tremendous, a numbers similar to the whole population of Malaysia travelling simultaneously, causing massive traffic jams and a sudden rise of demand and volume of intercity transportation.
+In 2013, around 30 million people travelled to their hometowns during lebaran, spending a total of around 90 trillion rupiah (around US$9 billion) from main urban centers to rural areas, pulsing economic opportunities and business from the city to the villages.
+The number of Indonesians who took mudik or pulang kampung travel is tremendous, a number similar to the whole population of Malaysia travelling simultaneously, causing massive traffic jams and a sudden rise of demand and volume of intercity transportation.

 The impact is huge, as millions of cars and motorcycles jam the roads and highways, causing kilometres of traffic jams each year.
 This massive annual congestion usually occurs along Java's Northern Coast Road.
 Additionally, the wealthier classes often go to local hotels or overseas to accommodate the absence of their domestic servants, drivers and even security guards.
-Singaporean, Malaysian and Indonesian hotels have been particularly successful in marketing lucrative Lebaran or Idul Fitri "escape packages".
+Singaporean, Malaysian and Indonesian hotels have been particularly successful in marketing lucrative Lebaran or Idulfitri "escape packages".